 Video: Student Financial Aid

 A college education is an investment worth making.
 While students invest in their future, CU invests in its students to ensure that all qualified Coloradans can afford a CU education.
 Providing institutional grants and scholarships lowers costs and helps reduce debt upon graduation.
 Over the past 15 years, CU’s investment in grants and scholarships has nearly quadrupled.
-Last year CU students received more than $260 million in grants and scholarships, over half of which comes from CU.
-View the full video below…
+In FY 2017-18, CU students received more than $290 million in grants and scholarships, over half of which comes from CU.
+View the full video below from November 2017…

 For additional data and information about Student Financial Aid, visit cu.edu/student-financial-aid or review the most recent presentation to the CU Board of Regents.
 For general information about CU, visit our CU Data Made Simple page.